 Even worse, some of your customers may have gone into administration.
 Proactive communication may help you get your invoice to the front of the queue and increase the likelihood of your invoice getting paid.

 Offer an Incentive to Your Customers

-During this difficult time, you may want to consider offering a early payment discount to your customers to increase the chances of getting your invoices paid to you on time (or in some cases getting paid at all).
-This will help you safeguard your cashflow and reduce further administration effort in collections at later dates.
+During this difficult time, you may want to consider offering an early payment discount to your customers to increase the chances of getting your invoices paid to you on time (or in some cases getting paid at all).
+This will help you safeguard your cash flow and reduce further administration efforts in collections at later dates.